nanofuxion/hstk-int-react-native-take-home-1/README.md

 ### Persist hidden comments (30 points)
 Persist hidden comments (IE if you hide a comment it should stay hidden even if your user closes and reopens the app).
 Do this locally.

 If you made it this far, congratulations!
-This concludes the main part of test.
-When you're finished, create a repository with your code and email a link to isaacw@hstk.com.
+This concludes the test.
+When you're finished, create a repository with your code and email a link to isaacw@hstk.com, and CC joshh@hstk.com and juliah@hstk.com.
 Or if you wish, you can zip the project, upload to google drive and share it that way.
+Just remember to email it to us three.